Russian activist arrested in investigation into opposition

 His detention and alleged confession could have far-reaching implications for the opposition since one of the other suspects in the case is Sergei Udaltsov, a prominent protest leader who has played a major role in organising anti-Kremlin demonstrations.

-They and another associate were named in a criminal investigation opened last week based on what the authorities said was evidence they had plotted disorder and violence around Russia.
-The alleged evidence, which was collected using a hidden camera, was broadcast on pro-Kremlin TV.
+Both men are among three people named in a criminal investigation opened last week based on what the authorities said was evidence that they had plotted disorder and violence around Russia.
+The alleged evidence, which was collected using a hidden-camera, was broadcast on pro-Kremlin TV.

 All three could be sentenced to 10 years in jail if convicted.